A

 Snap Hub project per month.

+We touched on this on the call.
 Move the sliders.
-The numbers are built from public Toronto market pricing.
-This isn't a quote — it's an order-of-magnitude picture of what's at stake in the backyard-home segment alone.
-Before we've even talked about the rest of the group.
+The numbers are built from public Toronto market pricing — not promises.
+They're the order of magnitude of what's at stake on Snap Hub alone, before we've even talked about the rest of the group.

 1

 A thought experiment, not a quote.
-The pricing comes from public 2026 Toronto garden-suite and laneway-suite market data ($250K–$550K installed).
+Pricing comes from public 2026 Toronto garden-suite and laneway-suite market data.
+Defaults match the conservative numbers we discussed on the call ($250K project, ~20% margin, one extra project per month).
 Three-year figure is cumulative, not compounded.
-Your actual economics will differ depending on product mix and cost structure — which we'd need to look at together.
+Actual economics depend on product mix and your own cost structure — which is part of what we'd look at together.

 V · How It Runs